klassenserver7b/WS2812-Led-control-ESP32-C6/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache 2.0 License - see [LICENSE](LICENSE) for details.

 ## Acknowledgments